-3640 Electrical Engineering - Sandwich Course
+Electrical Engineering - Sandwich Course Bachelor of Engineering BE

 Note: No new enrolments will be accepted into the Sandwich course from 1990.

 After the successful completion of Year 1 of the full-time course 3640, a sandwich pattern is available, comprising alternate periods of full-time study and full-time employment with part-time study.